-Super aEgis II is a sentry gun that automatically aims and fire at targets that are detected by its sensors.
-It’s a turret based weapon platform that uses thermal imaging to lock unto vehicles or living targets that are within 3km away.
+Super aEgis II is a sentry gun that automatically aims and fires at targets that are detected by its sensors.
+It’s a turret-based weapon platform that uses thermal imaging to lock unto vehicles or living targets that are within 3km away.

 A Soldier that never sleeps.